allmanjm/pre-calc-1/README.md

 ###### PBL.
 Basic library of functions, equations, and graphs/sketches.

  - PBL1.
 I can write an equation and sketch a graph for a line determined either by (1) two points, or (2) one point and a slope.
  - PBL2.
-I can write equation(s) defining a circle with a given center and radius, and I can identify the center and radius from an equation which defines a circle.

-###### PSy.
-Synthesis of skills and techniques.

- - PSy1.
-I can manipulate expressions and solve equations by successively performing multiple algebraic steps.
+I can determine when a quadratic expression has 0, 1, or 2 real roots using both algebra and graphing.
- - PSy2.
+ - PBL3.
 I can determine the domain of an algebraic function.

 #### Definitions of italicized terms in learning outcomes